 How Do I Know if I Have Overstayed My U.S. Visa?

 You have overstayed your visa if you have remained in the United States past your approved duration of stay.
 Your I-94 travel record has your approved duration of stay.
-Every foreign national who visits the United States has a Form I-94 to their name, that details their arrival date and the date by when they’re expected to leave.
+Every foreign national who visits the United States has a Form I-94 to their name that details their arrival date and the date they’re expected to leave.
 This date is often different from the visa expiry date on the visa stamp you received in your passport.

 The expiration date on your visa stamp indicates how long you can use that visa to enter the U.S. By contrast, the authorized stay date on your I-94 record specifies how long you can stay in the United States after you’ve entered.
 So your visa could be valid for many years, but your authorized stay for any trip could be for only a couple of weeks or months.

 You can access your I-94 record on the U.S. Customs and Border Patrol (CBP) website if you don’t have a paper copy of it.
 You will be able to see your authorized stay information when you enter your passport number and other personal information.

 What Is Unlawful Presence?

 If you realize after looking up your I-94 arrival and departure record that you have been in the United States past your authorized stay date, you have begun to accrue unlawful presence.
 Unlawful presence refers to the amount of time you spend in the United States without lawful immigration status.
 Unlawful presence begins the day after your authorized period of stay expires.

 If you came into the United States under the Visa Waiver Program (VWP), unlawful presence starts 90 days after your first day in the country.
 If you came into the United States on a nonimmigrant visa, unlawful presence begins 180 days after the date on your I-94 record.